Content Missing From the Web

 Online Industry Service Provider Directories

 Twice, I wanted to choose a provider of a Web service and needed a list or directory as a starting point.
-But the lists available are lame.
+But the lists available were lame.

-There are also slim large-volume directories, but they have almost no information besides name and basic contact information, with little about what industry segment they serve.
-A directory listing every business in a county is usually be of that type.
+Some directories have almost no information besides name and basic contact information, with little about what industry segment they serve.
+A directory listing every business in a county is usually of that type.
 A user might have to contact twenty companies to find one in the specific industry needed.

-I encountered this problem when searching for a web hosting service years ago and, more recently, a supplier of advertisements I could publish on my websites so I can be paid for carrying the ads.
+I encountered this problem when searching for a web hosting service years ago and, more recently, a supplier of advertisements I could publish on my websites so I could earn income from carrying the ads.
 Compiling lists I could use took me many hours.
-I made one of those lists available online for other users and I’m planning another.
-But other people didn’t do that before me, leading to a lot of dupllicated effort, a waste.
+I made them available online for other users.
+But other people didn’t do that before me, leading to a lot of duplicated effort, a waste.
 Some print directories for other industries are very good, but they’re generally expensive and not available for all industries, especially, as far as I know, not for these particular industries.
 We need better.